Why your dog needs a daily dose of MultiVits

 Practice handling their paws

-If your cat isn’t used to having his or her nails trimmed, you should practice without the clippers first.
+If your cat isn’t used to having his or her claws trimmed, you should practice without the clippers first.
 They’ll need to get comfortable with you touching their paws and toes.
-Even if your kitty’s nails don’t need trimming at the moment, it’s always a good idea to get them used to paw handling.
+Even if your kitty’s claws don’t need trimming at the moment, it’s always a good idea to get them used to paw handling.
 This way, they’ll be much more comfortable in the future!

 When it comes to clipping, you’ll need to apply some light pressure to their paw pad for their claws to extend.
 It can take weeks for some cats to adjust to this kind of handling.